Elastic-Softworks/worldenv/editor/README.md

          Player Class Implementation
            ---
            this demonstrates the hybrid C++/TypeScript
-           nature of WORLDSRC. the class uses C++ syntax for performance-critical game logic while
+           nature of WORLDC. the class uses C++ syntax for performance-critical game logic while
            implementing the TypeScript Entity interface
            for type safety and integration.